hoch12/Apartment-Market-Analyzer/docs/documentation.md

 ## 🧠 How it works?

 ### Data
-The application uses data from thousands of ads, which contain information about:
+The application uses a robust dataset containing over **10,000 real estate ads**, which contain information about:
 - Price
 - Disposition (1+kk to 6+kk)
 - Area (m²)